 When available, the chart below includes the male to female ratio among Central Coast College's faculty.

-The ratio of male to female faculty at Central Coast College is below national averages.
+The ratio of male to female faculty at Central Coast College is on par with national averages.

 Majority of Students are From One State